-Figure 7-11 Create Self-signed Certificate
+Figure 6-11 Create Self-signed Certificate

-- Create the self-signed certificate - (1) Select Create Self-signed Certificate as the Installation Method. - (2) Click Create button to enter the creation interface. - (3) Enter the country, host name/IP, validity and other information. - (4) Click OK to save the settings.
+- (3) Enter the country, host name/IP, validity and other information. - (4) Click OK to save the settings.

 Note: If you already had a certificate installed, the Create Self-signed Certificate is grayed out.